lsilva92/cron-manager-express/README.md

 - The **routes** folder contains the **cronRoutes.js** file, where the API endpoints related to the crons are defined.

 - The **jobs** folder contains the js script files, where the cron scripts are located.

+- The **templates** folder contains the html files of the email templates.

 - The **utils** folder contains the utility functions used in the project.